dreamcatcher-tech/network/Inbox/2024-09-11 0938 if repos were subdomains then thread can be a branch path.md

 USE THE STATEBOARD to guide the remote thread usage ?
 In the stateboard, it can list the remotes, arbitrarily deep ?

+show remote inside a remote would drop back to base thread and change the remote again?
+Or, open up the remote navigator ?